cowardsplay/OverlookC2/TECHNICAL_DOCUMENTATION.md

 ---

 This technical documentation provides a comprehensive overview of how the C2 framework works internally.
 The architecture is designed for security, scalability, and maintainability while providing a robust foundation for command and control operations.
+Future enhancements will build upon this solid foundation to add advanced features like full process management, BOF support, and enhanced interactive capabilities.